eugenia1984/english/glossary.md

 - **access card**: refers to a card that gives the holder permission to enter or access a specific place.

+- **after that** is used to indicate the next action following a previous one.
+It helps in understanding the order in which things are done.

 - **agenda** is a list of topics to be discussed or things to be done at a meeting.
 Having an agenda helps to organize the meeting and make sure important points are covered.

 - **All of you** is a phrase used to include every person in a group.
 For example, `I want to thank all of you for coming` means thanking every person who came.